X

 Like with all good things, there are likely to be a few negatives.
 Here they are:

-• Noise: Sofa springs can creak or squeak over time, especially if they are of poor quality or are not properly maintained.
+• Noise: Poor quality sofa springs can creak or squeak over time, especially if they are of poor quality or are not properly maintained.
 These sounds can be annoying, destroying the tranquility of your space and affecting your overall comfort and experience.

 • Maintenance: Springs do require maintenance to keep them in good shape which may entail adjusting loose elements or dealing with faults in the support system.